tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/购买指南/欠费停服说明_intl_en.md

-# Notes for Arrears Processing
+# Notes for Overdue Payment Processing

-When the Tencent Cloud billing platform detects that your Tencent Cloud account balance is insufficient, it will send you reminders for top-up.
-You have 24 hours to top up after your account falls into arrears.
+When the Tencent Cloud billing platform detects that your Tencent Cloud account balance is insufficient, it will send you reminders for payment.
+You have 24 hours to make the payment after your account becomes overdue.
 If you fail to do so, the TRTC service will be suspended.
-If you top up your account within 24 hours of arrears, your TRTC service will not be affected.
+If you make the payment within 24 hours of payment overdue, your TRTC service will not be affected.
 Please kindly note that after the service is suspended, users will not be able to enter rooms.